The Hon Melissa Anne PERRY

 Her Honour practised at the Bar from 1992 to 2013, being appointed Queen’s Counsel for South Australia in 2004.
 Her Honour was admitted to the NSW Bar in 1999 and to the Bar of England and Wales in 2012, joining Inner Temple.

-In addition, Justice Perry is a section-editor (administrative law) with the Australian Law Journal and has been appointed as the Federal Court representative on the Judicial Council on Diversity and Inclusion (JCDI) (formerly the Judicial Council on Cultural Diversity (JCCD)).
-In her Honour’s capacity as a member of the JCDI, Justice Perry chairs the specialist committee established by the JCCD/JCDI which prepared the first and second editions of the National Recommended Standards for Working with Interpreters in Courts and Tribunals.
+In addition, Justice Perry is a section-editor (administrative law) with the Australian Law Journal and was appointed as the Federal Court representative on the Judicial Council on Diversity and Inclusion (JCDI) (formerly the Judicial Council on Cultural Diversity (JCCD)) from 2014-2023.
+In her Honour’s capacity as a member of the JCDI, Justice Perry chaired the specialist committee established by the JCCD/JCDI which prepared the first and second editions of the National Recommended Standards for Working with Interpreters in Courts and Tribunals.
 Her Honour was also a member of the Editorial Working Group which reviewed Modern Slavery: Guidance for Australian Courts, published by the JCCD in 2021.
 Justice Perry is the Patron for the NSW Chapter of the Hellenic Australian Lawyers Association.

 Prior positions held by her on professional bodies include: membership of the Administrative Review Council (2006-2013), the New South Wales Bar Association Human Rights Committee (2010-2013) and Equal Opportunity Committee (2011-2012); the Rule of Law Institute of Australia, Governing Committee (2011-2013); the Australian Association of Constitutional Law, Secretary (2005-2008) and Council Member (1998-2005); the Law Council of Australia, Administrative Law Sub-committee (2005-2012) and Resources, Energy and Environmental Law Sub-committee (2008-2012); PALS@PILCH Advisory Committee (2009-2012); Legal Practitioners Education and Admission Council (SA) (2004-2006); Joint Chair, Constitutional Law Sub-Committee, Law Society of South Australia (2003-2004); and St Marks College, Adelaide, South Australia, Council member and member of the Education Committee (1995-2000).
 In addition, her Honour served for many years as a mentor with the New South Wales Bar Association Junior Women’s Mentoring Scheme and the Sydney University Women’s Mentoring Program.